-Among other things, this is one of the tiniest, if not the smallest, 2TB portable storage on the market.
-And while it’s not the fastest like its older cousin, it proved to be a formidable contender in my testing, among similarly-specced alternatives.
+This is one of the tiniest, if not the smallest, 2TB portable storage on the market.
+(Rumor has that there'll be even a 4TB version soon.)
+And while it's not the fastest like its older cousin, it proved to be a formidable contender in my testing, among similarly-specced alternatives.

 Similar to the X8, the new X6 drive is a frill-free storage device.
 It has no built-in security, nor does it come with any software bundle.
 It's just one a little yet spacious and fast portable storage device for you to carry a lot of data on the go.